• There are no suggestions because the search field is empty.

 Self-Awareness

-For example, how did you feel whenever watching the news this year?
+For example, how did you feel when watching the news?
 If you felt stressed or anxious, did your heart race?
 Did you clench your jaw?
-Or was your first reaction to ignore the news altogether or try to avoid the stress by turning off the TV?
+Or is your strategy to ignore the news altogether or try to avoid the stress by turning off the TV?

-Simply taking a step back and noticing how your mind and body react in different situations will provide greater self-awareness.
+Simply stepping back and noticing how your mind and body react in different situations and people will provide greater self-awareness.

 Self-Management